saulpierotti/markdown_notebook/DRD.md

 * It should not be significant in order to apply parametric tests!
 * It calculates the $W$ statistics, that does not have a defined analytical distribution
 	* The cutoff values are obtained by MonteCarlo simulations
+* $W$ is the ratio between 2 values
+	* The numerator is the square of the sum of the products of
+		* $a_i$, a coefficient made of strange vector operations
+		* $x_i$, the datapoint of rank $i$
+	* The denominator is the sum of squared distances from the mean of all the datapoints
 $$ W = \frac{(\sum_{i=1}^n a_i*x_(i))^2}{\sum_{i=1}^n (x_i - \bar{x})^2} $$

 ## Parametric statistics